 4. Hong Kong Street Art: Causeway Bay, Central, Sheung Wan

-You can view the entire set of photos in this series (over 200 images, resolution of 2048×1365) on Google Plus: Hong Kong Graffiti and Street Art Part 3: Causeway Bay to Central.
+You can view the entire set of photos in this series (over 200 images, resolution of 2048×1365) on Google Photos: Hong Kong Graffiti and Street Art Part 3: Causeway Bay to Central.

 These street art photos were mainly taken in Causeway Bay (perhaps the busiest shopping area on Hong Island), SOHO (the retail and restaurant area South of Hollywood Road, hence the name, between Central District and Sheung Wan).
 Because these are such busy areas, with things going on round the clock, the street art is usually done in a hurry—this is why you can only find things like paste-ups, stencils and tags.